PieceMaker/rminions/README.md

 ```

 Due to the serialization that rredis performs when pushing to and popping from queues, R data types can be passed in
 the `parameters` list when `useJSON` is false, but only string and numeric types can be used when `useJSON` is true.

-Results will be
+## Results Messages

-For complex jobs that require calls to multiple custom functions, it is recommended you bundle them into a package and
-have a controller function which contains the logic that would usually be placed in a script.
-This controller function
-is what will be passed to the workers.
+Results messages will have all of the properties that were passed in the original job definition.
+They will also have
+the `status` property and will have either the `results` or the `error` property, depending on the status.

+### Status

+`status` will be one of three strings: "succeeded", "failed", or "catastrophic".

+#### Succeeded

+If `status` is "succeeded", then the job ran successfully and the results of the function execution are stored in the
+response in the `results` key.

+#### Failed

+If `status` is "failed", then either there was an error validating the job or there was an error executing the
+requested function.
+Refer to the `error` key of the response message for more information.

+#### Catastrophic

+If `status` is "catastrophic", then an error somehow got through the first set of error handling built into the minion
+worker.
+See `error` key of the response message for more information.
+Due to their unexpected nature, jobs resulting
+in a catastrophic status will not be placed in either `resultsQueue` or `errorQueue`, but rather a special queue
+called "unhandledErrors".

+Note, if you receive a "catastrophic" status, please open an issue as this may be indicative of a bug in the package.

+## Helper Functions

 Since this package was developed to satisfy a need to replicate jobs numerous times, several helper functions have been
 provided to assist in quickly pushing multiple jobs to a queue.
 These are the `*lplyQueueJobs` functions, where `*` is